finos/community/docs/governance/Software-Projects/maturity/Labs.md

 title: FINOS Labs Projects
 ---

-Experimental or concept Projects may be created within the [finos-labs](https://github.com/finos-labs/) organsiation, regardless of their size or level of maturity.
+Experimental or concept Projects may be created within the [finos-labs](https://github.com/finos-labs/) organisation, regardless of their size or level of maturity.
 As projects become more mature they may be become Incubated within the FINOS organisation by [requesting onboarding](https://community.finos.org/docs/governance/software-projects/contribution/#contribution-of-an-existing-code-base-into-finos-as-a-new-project).

 Labs projects are in an initial exploratory phase, hosted in a neutral space overseen by FINOS.
 They must comply with a formal checklist defined by the Technical Oversight Committee (TOC) and enforced by the FINOS team.
 After acceptance, they must also adhere to a short list of ongoing maintenance requirements.